svgeesus/EuroMPE/Design notes.md

 # Euro-MPE notes

-Goal is a Multidimensional Polyphonic Expression (MPE) implementation for Eurorack, with a focus on high precision CV generation (especially for pitch) and complete implementation.
+Goal is a Multidimensional Polyphonic Expression (MPE) implementation for Eurorack, with a focus on high precision CV generation (especially for pitch) and complete MIDI 1.0 & MPE implementation.

+Secondary aim is one-control-per-function, avoiding menu diving for normal operation.

 Per-note, that means: